wormhole-foundation/wormhole/node/pkg/watchers/near/README.md

 	* block_poll: A block has been successfully polled.
 Includes `height`.
 	* polling_attempt: There are new final blocks available and the watcher is starting to poll them.
 Includes `previous_height` (the height of the previously highest block that we polled) and `newest_final_height` (the height of the latest block that is final).
 * tx_hash: Transaction hash
+* error_type (enum)
+	* invalid_hash: Program encountered a hash that is not well-formed, i.e. not 32 bytes long.
+	* nearapi_inconsistent: NEAR RPC returned data that doesn't make sense.
+	* malformed_wormhole_event: The wormhole log emission is malformed.
+This should never happen.
+If it does, that'd be indicative of a big problem.
+	* startup_fail: Something went wrong during watcher startup.

 ## Assumptions
 * We assume that transactions containing Wormhole messages are finalized on the NEAR blockchain in `initialTxProcDelay ^ (txProcRetry+2)` time after the block containing the start of the transaction has been observed.
 Otherwise they will be missed.
 Strong network congestion or gaps/delays in block production could violate this.